 On or about June 17, 2020, Gregory A. Hurst ("Plaintiff") filed a securities class action lawsuit against our company, our chief executive officer and our chief financial officer (collectively, the "Defendants") in the United States District Court for the Northern District of California on behalf of a class consisting of those individuals who purchased or otherwise acquired our common stock between February 26, 2019 and June 17, 2020 (the "Hurst Action").
 The complaint alleges that the Defendants made false and/or misleading statements in violation of Sections 10(b) and 20(a) of the Exchange Act of 1934 and Rule 10b-5 promulgated thereunder.
 Plaintiff does not quantify any alleged damages in his complaint but, in addition to attorneys' fees and costs, he seeks to recover damages on behalf of himself and other persons who purchased or otherwise acquired our stock during the putative class period at allegedly inflated prices and purportedly suffered financial harm as a result.
 The court appointed Plaintiff as the Lead Plaintiff on November 30, 2020.
 On December 7, 2020, the court granted the parties' stipulation setting the schedule for the filing of an amended complaint and Defendants' anticipated motion to dismiss.
 On January 22, 2021, Plaintiff filed an amended complaint against Defendants asserting substantially the same allegations as the original complaint purportedly on behalf of individuals who purchased or otherwise acquired Enphase common stock between February 26, 2019 and June 16, 2020.
 On February 19, 2021, we filed a motion to dismiss Plaintiff's amended complaint for failure to state a claim.
-A hearing on that motion is scheduled for July 29, 2021.
-We dispute all allegations, intend to defend the matter vigorously and believe the claims are without merit.
+A hearing on that motion was held on July 29, 2021.
+On August 17, 2021, the Court granted our motion to dismiss without prejudice and granted Plaintiff leave to amend the complaint within sixty days of its dismissal order.
+On October 18, 2021, Plaintiff filed a notice of intention not to amend the complaint and the Court entered final judgment dismissing the case with prejudice.